dbalan/pipet/README.md

 ## Configuration
-Pipet looks for config file `.pipet.yaml` in the home directory.
+Pipet looks for config file `.pipet.yaml` in the home directory. `pipet init` command can generate a new config.

 ### Sample config

 ```yaml
 document_dir: "<directory-where-files-are-stored>" # default is ~/snippets
 editor_binary: "absolute path to editor you want to use" # default is $EDITOR environment variable